soyart/ssg/README.md

 in memory (in the buffered channel).

 This helps reduce back pressure, and keeps memory usage low.
-The buffer size is, by default, 2x of the writer concurrency value.
+The buffer size is, by default, 2x of the number of writers.

 # Extending ssg-go